-S. P. K. Jena
+1S.
+P. K. Jena

-COVID-19 is perhaps one of the deadliest pandemics in human history.
-With the massive loss of life, the shadow of this pandemic preoccupied the minds of millions of people.
-Their lives changed dramatically and for some, life has changed 'forever'.
-The fear of infection, become disease. and death, had commonplace experiences.
+COVID-19 is perhaps one of the deadliest pandemic in human history.
+With massive loss of life, the shadow of this pandemic preoccupied minds of millions of people.
+Their lives changed dramatically and for some, the life has changed forever'.
+The fear of infection, disease and death, had become commonplace experience.
 In spite of significant distress, these were considered as parts of the new normal.
-Its impact on the economy, and productivity is immense.
-Anxiety due to existential crisis, depression due to loss, and obsessive-compulsive disorders due to the dread of infection became the most common mental health issues.
-Their severity has changed with the dynamics of pandemics across time.
+Its impact on economy and productivity is immense.
+Anxiety due to existential crisis, depression due to loss, and obsessive-compulsive disorders due to the dread of infection had become so common mental health issues.
+Their severity has changed with the dynamics of pandemic across time.
 Now, some physicians have even started treating COVID as a common cold.
-Not only that its symptoms are inconsistent, but also in some cases, the 'infected' have no symptoms at all.
+Not only that its symptoms are inconsistent, but also in some cases, the infected' have no symptoms at all.
 At times, this has made the dividing line between health and disease much more obscure than ever before.
 We are yet to understand the disease process.
-By the time we zero in to share the 'truth' and understand the disease, the new variants of COVID-19 emerge.
+By the time we zero-in to share the truth' and understand the disease, the new variants of COVID-19 emerge.
 In fact it is not just the story of an evolving virus, but that of the mankind, evolving with the threat of this pandemic.